Diego-dO/KMC-CIDEMOD/README.md

 - **Lattice size**: Identifying the 2D lattice size.
 - **Temperature**: Specifying the temperature.
 - **Save step**: Setting a KMC step at which the output will be updated.
-- **Activation energy barriers**: Configuring the activation energy barriers of all involved reaction in KMC simulation (See table S1 [here](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Faenm.202203966&file=aenm202203966-sup-0001-SuppMat.pdf).
+- **Activation energy barriers**: Configuring the activation energy barriers of all involved reaction in KMC simulation (See table S1 [here](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Faenm.202203966&file=aenm202203966-sup-0001-SuppMat.pdf)).
   Running this WaNo, a `rendered_wano.yml` file with all input parameters will be generated in the WaNo's directory.

 ## 3. CIDEMOD Inputs
-- **KMC data**: The generated yaml file from the previous WaNo will be automaticly read in the second WaNo
+- **KMC data**: The generated yaml file from the previous WaNo will be automatically read in the second WaNo
 - **JSON and TXT files**: Depending on the battery cell your are studying, you need to pass a set of files  as the case definition (more information on [cideMOD webpage](https://github.com/cidetec-energy-storage/cideMOD)).
 - **Number of cycles**: setting the values as the number of cycles as the first cideMOD parameter.
 - **Crate**: setting the value of the C-rate.